-'''

-source configure.smog2
+> source configure.smog2

-'''

 This will set the required environment variables for your current session.
+Among other things, this will add the smog bin to your PATH.

-To automatically configure SMOG at login, you may want to add the above command to your shell profile file (e.g. ~/.bashrc):
+To automatically configure SMOG at login, you may want to add the above command to your shell profile (e.g. ~/.bashrc):